excelWithBusiness/webmobile-svg-library/README.md

 Please keep in mind that the file name should be in **kebabe case** (e.g. `material-arrow.svg`).
 Then execute `yarn build:svg`.
 It will execute the buildComponents script and generate react components from the SVGs.

 The name of the react component depends on the folder and is converted to pascal case.
 E.g. if you added your `material-arrow.svg` into the folder in *svgs/common/icons*, it will be named `IconsMaterialArrow.tsx`.
-To have a smoother migration we export the icons from `webmobile-sc-components/src/svgs/index`.

 Thats it you can now use your svg react component :)